realgarit/emerald-shiny-hunter/README.md

 - Check that it's actually a Pokémon Emerald save file
 - Verify the save is positioned correctly (at bag screen for starters, on Route 101/102 for wild encounters)

-### Screenshot is black

-Screenshots might not work if mGBA is running headless (no visible window).
-The save state has the exact game state - just load it in mGBA GUI to see your shiny.

 ### No shiny after many attempts

 Shiny odds are 1/8192 in Generation III.
 It can take thousands of attempts.
 The script shows an estimated time based on your current rate.